Is water soluble CBD oil about to change the game?

 For example, you could add it to salad dressing, chilled sweet treats or create CBD butter.

-If you decide to explore water-soluble CBD products, be wary of marketing hype and choose a product from a reputable source.
+If you do decide to explore water-soluble CBD products, be wary of marketing hype and always choose a product from a reputable source.
 As research continues, the future looks bright… and might just be water-soluble.